AnthonyGrod/WikipediaScraper/README.md

 2. Once ``sbt`` is up and running, inside ``sbt`` run ``compile``.
 This will automatically create necessary dependencies, compile files and link them.
 3. Now you just have to run the project.
 For details, please look below.

-### Where to run
+### Where To Run

 During developement of this program on my machine locally I noticed the most time consuming operation is by far fetching HTML data (each fetch was minimum 50ms, even with almost-empty sites).
-I noticed that on GiHub Codespace HTML fetch time is on sometimes even 10x lower.
+I noticed that on GiHub Codespace HTML fetch time is sometimes even 10x lower.
 I am assuming then that the problem was caused by my local machine configuration but if you face it too, I recommend using something like GitHub Codespace in order to boost efficiency.

 TL;DR If on your local machine automatic tests run longer than 10s, I recommend running the program on something like GitHub Codespace.